Webinar Platforms That Integrate with Salesforce (2026 Buyer’s Guide)

 Here are three key strategies for maximizing Salesforce webinar integrations:

 - Score Leads Intelligently: Use webinar metrics, like poll participation, and Salesforce’s lead scoring.
 This will prioritize interested prospects for follow up.
+Different types of webinars and formats produce different engagement signals.
+Match your scoring model to the format.”

 - Use Pre-Webinar Automation: A recent campaign raised webinar attendance by 25%.
 This followed setting up automated reminder workflows in Salesforce.
 Personalized reminders referencing previous downloads further boosted interest.